Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 In today's interview with Dr. Cathy Alinovi of Hoofstock Veterinary Services, we'll learn why it's important to be diligent about your pet's oral health and hygiene.
 All questions were asked by Donna Cosmato during an email interview on February 5, 2013.

-Dr. Cathy: If it hurts to eat, our dogs may have reduced quality of life.
+Dr. Cathy: If it hurts to eat, our dogs may have a reduced quality of life.
 Tartar buildup on teeth is really bacteria and debris; these bacteria erode gums, get into the blood stream, and can cause systemic infections.

 What red flag symptoms signal the need for immediate veterinary care?